krisleech/wisper/README.md

 ## Subscribing to selected events

-By default a listener will get notified of all events it responds to.
+By default a listener will get notified of all events it can respond to.
 You can limit which events a listener is notified of by passing an event or array of events to `:on`.

 ```ruby
 post_creater.subscribe(PusherListener.new, :on => :create_post_successful)